 Technology

-Immersion in the VR helps users with networking abilities and interaction skills.
+Immersion in VR helps users with networking abilities and interaction skills.
 Visual reality helps users in interacting with many things in the virtual world with more gratification.
-Networking and the achieved interrelations with many things in the world bring about a sense of simulation commonly called telepresence.
-Telepresence was brought forward by Jonathan Steuer who was a computer scientist and VR enthusiast.
-It mainly captured the user’s attention so that they can forget about their real world, their identity, and physical situations, while immersing themselves in a virtual world to interact more with the newly created objects.
+Networking and the interrelations between many things in the world bring about a sense of simulation, commonly called telepresence.
+Telepresence was brought forward by Jonathan Steuer, who was a computer scientist and VR enthusiast.
+It mainly captures the user’s attention so that they can forget about their real world, their identity, and physical situations while immersing themselves in a virtual world to interact more with the newly created objects.
 Jonathan Steuer discusses two main components of immersion, such as depth and range of information, to enhance the interaction aspects and the likely gratification to be achieved.
-He says that depth of information occurs when a user of VR interacts with simulations between the environment and the user.
+He says that depth of information occurs when a VR user interacts with simulations between the environment and the user.

 Another advantage that immersion in VR brings about is communication, which is propagated through empathetic listening.
-One of the instances that are empathetic to the listener is when the user shares personal moments with others.
+One of the instances that is empathetic to the listener is when the user shares personal moments with others.
 Immersion VR enhances real communication because the users are able to put themselves in other people’s feelings.
 They try to feel what the user says about the situation.
-Also, the quality of sound can improve communication in the entire VR immersion instances.
-What is more, high- resolution audios surrounded by 3D sound attached to noise filters and noise cancellation brought about by modern technologies help to improve the communication effectiveness (Huang, Rauch, & Liaw, 2010).
-Through the clear and well audible sounds present in the VR technologies, listeners have a higher desire to listen.
-In this regard, the access to digital processors by Qualcomm technologies has improved immersion in VR situation, which can promote effective communication among the users.
+Also, the quality of sound can improve communication in all VR immersion instances.
+What is more, high-resolution audio surrounded by 3D sound attached to noise filters and noise cancellation brought about by modern technologies helps to improve communication effectiveness (Huang, Rauch, & Liaw, 2010).
+Through the clear and well-audible sounds present in VR technologies, listeners have a higher desire to listen.
+In this regard, Qualcomm technologies’ access to digital processors has improved immersion in VR situations, which can promote effective communication among users.
 In a rebuttal, it is arguable that immersion in a virtual world cannot provide any substantial communication abilities except imaginary and impractical innuendos (Sherman & Craig, 2003).

-Immersion in VR also provides an exclusive entertainment to its adopters.
+Immersion in VR also provides exclusive entertainment to its adopters.
 Although it is mostly incorporated in the virtual environment, play makes people feel connected to other things in their environment through technology.
 Immersive technology can fool all the five senses of the body through panoramic 3D visual displays, force feedback and haptic, replication of smell, taste replication, and sound acoustics (Seidel, 2009).
-Modern technology has improved entertainment through visual realism where stereoscopic displays in smartphones show clear images so that all scenes appear in their correct depth.
-For instance, the use of powerful pixel of high quality has also improved various aspects of virtual play, such that it cannot be differentiated from the world of reality.
-Mostly the play makes immersion in visual reality more effective by using improved technology.
-In a rebuttal, immersion in a VR cannot provide real life entertainment, where one interacts with the physical objects to achieve an optimal gratification; hence, the argument on exclusive entertainment is impractical and devious.
+Modern technology has improved entertainment through visual realism, where stereoscopic displays in smartphones show clear images so that all scenes appear in their correct depth.
+For instance, the use of powerful pixels of high quality has also improved various aspects of virtual play, such that it cannot be differentiated from the world of reality.
+Mostly, the play makes immersion in visual reality more effective by using improved technology.
+In a rebuttal, immersion in a VR cannot provide real-life entertainment, where one interacts with physical objects to achieve optimal gratification; hence, the argument on exclusive entertainment is impractical and devious.

 References